ArianeMora/docko/README.md

 all these new folders in `output_dir`.

 #### Running on Boltz
-About the same as chai
+About the same as chai - several options if you don't want the affinity prediction run the below:

 ```
 import sys